valeriano-manassero/tfx-kubeflow-pipelines/iris/README.md

 Dataset is included in this repository. no further actions needed.

 ## Interactive Jupyter notebook
-A notebook called `interactive.ipynb` with the entire pipeline and data handling visualizations is included and can be served in a notebook server mounting the `tfx` PersistentVolume.
+A notebook called `interactive.ipynb` with the entire pipeline and data handling visualizations is included.
+It can be served in a notebook instance by Kubeflow mounting the `tfx` PersistentVolume.

 ## Build and launch
 To build the pipeline is: